Smudge-Studios/HypixelBot/README.md

 - [discord.py](https://pypi.org/project/discord.py/)

 # Commands
 ## Public Commands

-These commands can be used by anyone.

-### Bot Info

-- `h!help` - Displays this.

-- `h!ping` - Displays the bot's latency.

-- `h!info` - Displays some info and stats about the bot.

-### Hypixel Stats

-- `h!player <player>` - Returns the specified player's profile.

-- `h!bedwars <player>` - Returns the specified player's Bedwars statistics.

-- `h!skywars <player>` - Returns the specified player's Skywars statistics.

-- `h!pit <player>` - Returns the specified player's Pit statistics.

-- `h!murdermystery <player>` - Returns the specified player's Murder Mystery statistics.

-- `h!buildbattle <player>` - Returns the specified player’s Build Battle statistics.

-- `h!uhc <player>` - Returns the specified player's UHC statistics.

-- `h!leaderboard <game> <type>` - Returns the leaders on the specified leaderboard.

-- `h!guild <guild name>` - Returns information on the specified guild.

-### Hypixel Info

-- `h!playercount` - Returns Hypixel player counts.

-- `h!watchdog` - Returns Hypixel Watchdog statistics.
+I have decided to remove this list of commands, as it is quite annoying to keep up-to-date.
+Instead, please run `h!help` for public commands.

 ## Restricted Commands

-These commands can only be used by a bot owner.

-- `h!load <extension>` - Load a discord.py extension.
+- `h!load <extension>` - Load an extension.

-- `h!unload <extension>` - Unload a discord.py extension.
+- `h!unload <extension>` - Unload an extension.

-- `h!reload <extension>` - Reload a discord.py extension.
+- `h!reload <extension>` - Reload an extension.

-- `h!stop` - Shutdown the bot.
+- `h!

 # Invite
 To add this bot to your server, click [here](https://plun1331.github.io/hypixelbot/add).